sanieni6/Portfolio/README.md

 Portfolio is a project where a share all mi experience and my projects as a full stack software developer.
 This is my personal webpage built with all the knowledgement that I learned in the Microverse program.
-The porpuse of this project is to master all of the tools and best practices I learned about in previous Microverse activities.
+The porpuse of this project is to master all of the tools and best practices I learned in previous Microverse activities.

 ## 🛠 Built With <a name="built-with"></a>
 + Git